-Now in our 18th year as a inground swimming pool builder, with over 11,000 customers, we have been blessed with a multitude of great reviews.
+Now in our 18th year as a inground swimming pool builder and one of Tulsa's leading swimming pool contractors, with over 11,000 customers, we have been blessed with a multitude of great reviews.
 Between Houzz, HomeAdvisor, LinkedIn, AngiesList, BBB, Facebook, Manta, TalkoftheTown, Yahoo, Google, and our 3 websites; we have over 1,000 positive reviews, testimonials, and references!

 And here is a VERY important piece of advice: Make sure you get EXACT "apples to apples" price quotes.
 Some companies only quote a 9" Gunite shell (it should be 12").
 MOST companies do NOT include the cost of yard re-grading, re-sodding, drainage repair, sprinkler repair, or fence repair in their quotes.
 Those are HUGE costs.